ericyangxf/Chat-Room/README.md

 A Makefile for compile is provided.<br />

 # License
-UDP-Pinger is released under the MIT License
+Chat-Room is released under the MIT License
 http://opensource.org/licenses/MIT